Lebanon army probes soldier over firing at protesters | DW | 17.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The army is investigating a soldier suspected of firing towards protesters during Thursday's deadly clashes over the Beirut blast probe.
+The army is investigating a soldier suspected of firing toward protesters during Thursday's deadly clashes over the Beirut blast probe.
 Meanwhile, families of the blast victims have backed the judge leading the probe.

-The Lebanese army said on Saturday that it was probing a soldier suspected of firing toward protesters in Beirut on Thursday.
+The Lebanese army has said it was probing a soldier suspected of firing toward protesters in Beirut on Thursday.

 Seven people died in the clashes that broke out near the site of a demonstration against the judge heading an inquiry into a deadly port blast in Beirut last year.

-"Videos showing military shooting at demonstrators during clashes that broke out two days ago in the Tayouna (Teyouneh) area have spread through social media," the army said in a statement on Facebook, adding that "the military shooter is under investigation under the supervision of the competent jurisdiction."
+"Videos showing military shooting at demonstrators during clashes that broke out two days ago in the Tayouna [Teyouneh] area have spread through social media," the army said in a statement on Facebook on Saturday, adding that "the military shooter is under investigation under the supervision of the competent jurisdiction."

 On Thursday, the country saw its worst violence in over a decade when gun battles erupted on the streets of Beirut in deadly sectarian clashes.